What is the E-2 Visa for immigrant Investors?

 - The investor will control his/her investment.
 For these purposes, control is considered owning over 50% of the U.S. enterprise.

 - The cash invested must not be marginal when it is compared to the total investment in the enterprise.
 Unless it is common to the industry to have higher amounts of 'leveraging' (such as in the property industry), 51% of the investment should be in the form of cash equity.
-Where there is debt that is secured against other assets of the investor, it is considered to be 'at risk' and may be considered as part of the equity invested by the investor.
+A Credit Union Collection Agency advocates that where there is debt that is secured against other assets of the investor, it is considered to be 'at risk' and may be considered as part of the equity invested by the investor.

 - The enterprise is active or will be active in the future.
 In order to be 'Directing and Developing' the investment, the investor will require an enterprise that involves active management.